 The Interlibrary Loan service is available for materials not present at UCSB.
 For instance, they can email you a copy of an obscure journal article.

-The library catalog for the whole UC system is available online as Melvyl.
-Melvyl is more powerful, but Pegasus additionally knows whether UCSB books are on the shelf or checked out.
+The library catalog for the whole UC system is available online on the UCSB Library website.

 Sending and Receiving Mail

 The mail room can be opened with your perimeter (black) key.
 Mail is received and sent out once each day at approximately 8:15 a.m.
 Fed Ex items usually are received and picked up throughout the day, but all requests for pickup must be phoned in before 3 p.m.
 Professional mail should bear the KITP return address and the name of the sender.

 The University requests that personal mail, even though it is stamped, not be mailed through the campus mail, but rather be placed in a U.S. mailbox.
 There is a mailbox across the service road on the west side of the KITP by ENG I and the MRL and a U.S. Post Office downstairs at the University Center.